NextronSystems/thor-manual/usage/flags.rst

 Resource Options
 ----------------------------------------------------------------------
-      -c, --cpulimit float                  Limit CPU usage to this level (in percent).
-Minimum is 15%.
-Default is 95%.
-      --nocpulimit                      Disable cpulimit check
+      -c, --cpulimit float        Limit CPU usage of THOR to this level (in percent).
+Minimum is 15% --nocpulimit            Disable cpulimit check
       --nosoft                Disable automatic activation of soft mode (see --soft) --norescontrol          Do not check whether the system is running out of resources.
 Use this option to enforce scans that have been canceled due to resource scarcity. (use with care!)
-      --minmem uint                     Cancel the running scan if the amount of free physical memory drops below this value (in MB)
-      --lowprio                         Reduce the priority of the THOR process to a lower level --verylowprio                     Reduce the priority of the THOR process to a very low level --nolowprio                       Do not reduce the priority of the THOR process to a lower level due to soft mode (see --soft)
-      --nolockthread                    Do not lock calls to C libraries to main thread (this may increase performance at the cost of memory usage)
+      --minmem uint           Cancel the running scan if the amount of free physical memory drops below this value (in MB) --lowprio               Reduce the priority of the THOR process to a lower level --verylowprio           Reduce the priority of the THOR process to a very low level --lowioprio             Reduce the disk priority of the THOR process to a lower level --nolowprio             Do not reduce the priority of the THOR process to a lower level due to soft mode (see --soft) --nolockthread          Do not lock calls to C libraries to main thread (this may increase performance at the cost of memory usage)
       --yara-stack-size int   Allocate this number of slots for the YARA stack.
 Default: 16384.
 Increasing this limit will allow you to use larger rules, albeit with more memory overhead.
-      --yara-max-strings-per-rule int   Allow this amount of strings per YARA rule.
       --yara-timeout int      Cancel any YARA checks that take longer this amount of time (in seconds) --threads uint16        Run this amount of THOR threads in parallel.
 Requires a Forensic Lab license.
       --bulk-size uint        Check this amount of elements together, e.g. log lines or registry entries

 Special Scan Modes
 ----------------------------------------------------------------------